CLICK ON IMAGES TO ENLARGE

 Visit the 3 attractions in Derngate after Church'sNothing that grabs you in Church’s or not in your size, or too expensive?
 No sweat.
 Now you have to decide if you want to visit the Charles Rennie Macintosh house and/or the Museum and Art gallery (reopens late 2018) on your tour.
 If you do, Derngate is another mile and a quarter further,on the ring road (on the way to Edward Green).
 Watch out for that unexpected loop back in the ring road.
 (Watch my video on Church's page).
 Help!
 Where is it taking me?
 It's looping back to a spot just a few yards further on in the ring road.
 It can be daunting at peak times if you have not driven it before (or seen my video).

 Edward Green, Jeffery-West, Trickers, Crockett and Jones If not, carry on for another 2 miles round the ring road to Edward Green.
 Keep your wits about you and keep a close eye on the satnav because there is a funny loop back at one point in the ring road, all the other drivers know where they are going and treat it like a race track.
 (See my video on the Church profile page) But once you are at Green's you can relax because if you still have not found the pair, just 230 metres further on, is Jeffrey West.
 Still no luck?
 Try Trickers which is about half a mile away and half of the journey is still on the same street.
-If no luck with Trickers, try Crocket and Jones if it’s Friday afternoon or Saturday morning.
+If no luck with Trickers, try Crocket and Jones if it’s Friday afternoon or Saturday till 4 pm.
 It’s my favourite shop, but this one really is in the back streets.
 (Beware, another “Churches” shows on google maps nearby but there is no shop there, it’s the factory only).
 Zoom right in on google maps with your phone so you can follow the streets.
 Check out my link for google maps how to get there.
-The other thing is that Crocket and Jones only open on Friday afternoon and Saturday morning.
+The other thing is that Crocket and Jones only open on Friday afternoon and Saturday from 9am to 4 pm.
 So you might have to give them a miss.
 Determined to see all the shops have to offer?
 OK, navigate out through those funny back streets to the Kettering Road (main road), turn right and John Lobb is just another half a mile away.
 (So only a mile away from Trickers).
 Be warned though, seconds (around £550 in 2018)at the John Lobb factory shop are only bargains if you are a die hard afficionado of this super luxury brand.

 Abingdon Park While you are in this part of town, you might want to take a break from shoe hunting and visit the quaint Abington Park museum set in a lovely park.